Hi, I am Richard. On this blog I share my thoughts, not investment advice. This is not a recommendation to buy or sell securities.

 April 2025

 For example: it seems to me that if birth rates stay roughly where they are for the next 15 years, Europe will continue to age.
-It’s quite possible that more than a third of its population will be over 60.
+It is quite possible that more than a third of its population will be over 60.
 Europe will have the oldest population of any major world economy.

 On the other hand, India will have the youngest.
 Its population will be significantly larger than it is today.
 But here comes the real question: will this be an advantage for India?